isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-crawling-menu.md

 RewriteRule (^http.*[.]xml$) index:Adobe?key=$1
 ```

 This rule translates any URL ending with `.xml` into an Index Connector link.
 The crawler recognizes and rewrites the `index:` URL scheme.
-The download process is redirected through the Index Connector Apache server on the master.
+The download process is redirected through the Index Connector Apache server on the primary.
 Each downloaded document is examined using the same regular expression pattern that is used with Feeds.
 In this case, however, the manufactured HTML document is not saved in the cache.
 Instead, it is handed directly to the crawler for index processing.

 ## How to configure multiple Index Connectors {#section_C2B14C0F06354A57AEF6238FF3814E5D}